WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

 thus: rdd.collect().foreach(println).
 This can cause the driver to run out of memory, though, because collect() fetches the entire RDD to a single machine; if you only need to print a few elements of the RDD, a safer approach is to use the take(): rdd.take(100).foreach(println).

+## Spark Broadcast and Accumulators

+### Broadcast

+With distributed computing, sometimes you want to share variables and dataframes using __broadcast__.
+Keep in mind that these variables and dataframes have to fit in memory on a single machine so keep it small.
+Broadcast variables are immutable (if you need something that changes, then use an __accumulator__).
+Basically, use broadcast variables as "static lookup tables".

+An example use case might be if you had an app like Foursquare, you might need to know what neighborhoods are around.
+You can ship around the small 'Neighborhood' table to each node in the cluster (instead of say doing a join on the checkin table with the neighborhood table because of __shuffle__).

+The broadcast variable is handled by a torrent-like protocol, where the variable is distributed as quickly and efficiently as possible by downloading what they can and uploading what they can (as opposed to one node having to try to do everything and push the data to all other nodes).

+### Accumulators

+__Accumulators__ are variables that are "added" to through an associative and commutative "add" operation (meaning operations like `sum` and `max` satisfy the conditions, but not `average`).
+They are a container for accumulating partial values across multiple tasks (running on executors).
+Basically, accumulators aggregate information across executors.
+For example, we might have:

+    Accumulable     Value
+    counter         45

+So why do we need them?
+Why not just have a variable?
+Remember that we're doing distributed computing so when Spark ships code to every executor, the variables become local to that node.
+Any updates to that variable is not relayed back to the driver.
+We need to make accumulators so we can get the values back from each executor.

+You can see each executor running in the Web UI and what those accumulators are (e.g. Counter: 1, Counter: 17).
+Workers only have write-only data access.
+Accessing the value in the accumulator is only allowed by the driver.

+One thing to note is that since Spark is evaluated lazily, we need an __action__ to happen otherwise the transformation will not be executed (e.g. a `map()` is a lazy transformation so accumulator update is not guaranteed if inside a map).
+Spark guarantees to update accumulators inside actions only once.
+If a task is restarted, there may be undesirable side effects like accumulators being updated more than once.

 ### Apache Toree